roshni714/poverty/dry_run/README.md

 source dryrun/bin/activate
 pip install git+https://github.com/gsbDBI/ds-wgan
 cd poverty/package
-pip install -r requirements.txt pip install -e .
+pip install -e .
 ```
-May need to check that the additional packages [here](https://github.com/roshni714/poverty/blob/master/dry_run/requirements.txt) are installed.
+Before running the final command, there are a few extra packages that need to be installed; they are listed [here](https://github.com/roshni714/poverty/blob/master/dry_run/requirements.txt) are installed.
 At a later point, we'll need to make a single installation script.

 # GAN Training
 Running the following command will train a WGAN on 50% of the data stored in `trainpath` and save pickled outputs (generator, data wrapper) to the folder `savedir`.
 These objects are saved so that we can generate synthetic data without retraining.